googleinterns/step32-2020/README.md

-# shopsafe
+# ShopSafe
-Informed safe, shopping during COVID-19.
+A web application for informed and safe shopping during COVID-19.